chris-crone/wasm-day-na-22/demos/README.md

 ## Demo 1: WasmEdge

-> :information_source: This demo is not containerized.
+> :information_source: This demo does not use Docker.

 A demo of using Wasm with Tensorflow to do image classification.
 Link to demo repository: https://github.com/WasmEdge/wasmedge_hyper_demo/tree/main/server-tflite